ilo-bst/Fault-Tolerant-Control/README.md

 ---

 ## Results
-We added noise in different coordinates.
+We tried adding noise in different coordinates.
 The result is the following:
-The FTC works by adding noise to any coordinates.
-Conventional energy-based control from hw1 does not work if noise is added to any coordinate.
+The fault-tolerant control works by adding noise to any coordinates much faster than conventional energy-based control from hw1.
 Without fault-tolerant control:

 ![alt text](./gfx/image_without_fault.png)